Open-Markets-Initiative/Directory/Organizations/Euronext/Protocols/OrderEntryGateway.md

-## OrderEntryGateway: Euronext Optiq Order Entry
+## Order Entry Gateway: Euronext Optiq Sbe Order Entry

-Binary order entry protocol for submitting and managing orders on Euronext exchanges using Sbe encoding on the Optiq platform.
+Sbe-encoded binary order entry gateway for the Euronext Optiq trading platform supporting order, quote, and mass action submission across cash and derivatives markets.

 ### Overview

-OrderEntryGateway is Euronext's order entry protocol on the Optiq trading platform, providing electronic access for order submission, modification, cancellation, and execution reporting across Euronext's pan-European exchanges.
-The protocol uses Simple Binary Encoding (Sbe) for compact binary message serialization optimized for low-latency trading.
+The Optiq Order Entry Gateway (Oeg) is the primary order entry channel for Euronext participants connecting to the Optiq trading platform.
+It supports the full order lifecycle across Euronext cash equities, fixed income, and derivatives markets, including new order entry, order modification, cancellation, mass cancellation, and mass quote submission for market makers.

-The protocol supports the full order lifecycle including limit orders, market orders, stop orders, iceberg orders, and pegged orders.
-Specialized functionality includes mass cancellation, risk controls, market maker quoting, and strategy order entry for multi-leg instruments.
-OrderEntryGateway covers equities, derivatives, Etfs, bonds, and commodities across all Euronext markets.
-Execution reports deliver real-time order state transitions including acknowledgments, fills, and rejections.
+The wire format uses Fix Simple Binary Encoding (Sbe) for compact fixed-width messages that decode with minimal overhead.
+Sessions are authenticated at logon, sequence numbers are tracked bidirectionally, and the gateway provides replay of unacknowledged messages on reconnection.
+Execution reports and drop-copy events are delivered on the same session as outbound orders, giving clients a complete view of their order activity.

 ### Transport

-Tcp connections to Euronext Optiq order entry gateways.
-Sessions are established with authentication and logical access scope.
-Heartbeat monitoring maintains connection liveness, and message sequencing supports recovery after reconnection.
+Tcp for persistent authenticated Optiq sessions carrying order submission, modification, cancellation, mass quote, and execution report messages with sequence-numbered reliable delivery.

 ### Key Characteristics

-- **Sbe encoded** - Fixed-position binary fields for deterministic low-latency serialization
+- **Optiq platform** - Native order entry gateway for the Euronext Optiq trading system
-- **Optiq platform** - Order entry across Euronext's unified trading platform
+- **Sbe encoded** - Fix Simple Binary Encoding for fixed-width low-latency parsing
-- **Pan-European access** - Trading across Paris, Amsterdam, Brussels, Lisbon, Dublin, Oslo, and Milan
+- **Full order lifecycle** - New, modify, cancel, mass cancel, and execution report messages
-- **Multi-asset class** - Equities, derivatives, Etfs, bonds, and commodities
+- **Mass quoting** - Market maker mass quote submission in a single message
-- **Mass operations** - Bulk cancellation by instrument, segment, or session
+- **Session based** - Authenticated Tcp session with bidirectional sequence tracking
-- **Market maker quoting** - Dedicated quote entry for two-sided pricing
+- **Reliable delivery** - Retransmission of unacknowledged messages on reconnection
-- **Risk controls** - Pre-trade risk checks and kill switch functionality
+- **Cash and derivatives** - Unified order entry across Euronext Optiq asset classes